‘Brace’ yourself—this patient guide is a long one.

 What they look like:

 Spark clear aligners are ultra-transparent for the most “barely there” look possible.
-The edges of the aligners are scalloped and polished to make them comfortable and keep them away from the gum line.
-They’re also designed to be more stain-resistant than other clear aligners.
+The aligners have scalloped and polished edges to make them comfortable and keep them away from the gum line.
+Clear aligners are designed to be more stain-resistant than other options.
 When you’re wearing Spark aligners, no one else would notice them.

 What they feel like:

-Spark clear aligners are designed to be lightweight, efficient, and comfortable.
+Spark clear aligners are lightweight, efficient, and comfortable in design.
 You will notice the difference when you first wear Spark aligners—your teeth might feel bulky under your lips.
-But you’ll soon get used to the sensation.
+But you will soon become accustomed to the sensation.

 How to care for them: